zs-barnes/RL-Sepsis-Prediction/README.md

 * Creating RL algorithms using the Stable Baselines package [here](https://github.com/hill-a/stable-baselines).

 We can briefly frame our reinforcement learning problem as such:
-* Environment: SepsisEnv modeled using OpenAI Gym, where we have a sequential multivariate timeseries of patients' vital signs
+* Environment - SepsisEnv modeled using OpenAI Gym, where we have a sequential multivariate timeseries of patients' vital signs
-* Agent: A binary classifier that predicts whether patients have sepsis or not
+* Agent - A binary classifier that predicts whether patients have sepsis or not
-* States: Each timestep that contains multiple patient vital signs taken at the same time
+* States - Each timestep that contains multiple patient vital signs taken at the same time
-* Actions: Binary prediction of whether a patient has sepsis (1) or does not (0)
+* Actions - Binary prediction of whether a patient has sepsis (1) or does not (0)
-* Rewards: The calculated score between 1 and -2 based on the utility function calculated from true/false positive and true/false negative rates
+* Rewards - The calculated score between 1 and -2 based on the utility function calculated from true/false positive and true/false negative rates

 The algorithm will be evaluated by its performance as a binary classifier using a utility function created by the [PhysioNet Challenge](https://physionet.org/content/challenge-2019/1.0.0/).
 This utility function rewards classifiers for early predictions of sepsis and penalizes them for late predictions and for predictions of sepsis in non-sepsis patients.